Mackintosh’s Hill House Becomes an International Iconic House!

 Iconic Houses isn’t just about detached 20th-century villas and the ideal homes of individual clients.
 It’s also about the experiments of avant-garde architects in designing idealistic collective housing for the masses.
 An increasing number of museums in developments like these operate as a historical ‘show home’ – a time capsule, displaying how factory or middle-class workers lived in the 20th century.
 These experiments in living were often progressive designs showing (mainly) improvements in sanitary and hygienic facilities.
 Later on, other ideals were added, as the examples below indicate.
 Each and every one of them is an idealistic design, intended to bring more joy as well as practical improvements to the lives of their residents.

-We have listed the 21 of these collective housing projects that currently number among our total of almost 200 Iconic Houses, and all of them can of course be booked for a guided tour.
-So far, they are mainly in the Netherlands, Germany, France, Spain and the UK.
+Twenty two of these collective housing projects are currently affiliated with our Iconic Houses network with a total of almost 200 modern house museum, and all of them can of course be booked for a guided tour and some for an overnight stay.
+So far, they are mainly in the Netherlands, Germany, France, Spain and Switzerland.
 Click for more information and to see where they are on our world map.
-They are arranged in chronological order.
+They are listed here below in chronological order.

 We are always looking for new and inspiring examples.
 If you know of one, that can be visited (that’s an important criterion), and has a website that we can link to, let us know!